AusterweilLab/MPBNP/README.md

   > nVidia's OpenCL driver supports only their graphics cards.

   * If you have an Intel graphics card that is integrated into an Intel CPU (known as Intel HD Graphics 4xxx and above), and do **NOT** have a discrete graphics card installed, the Intel graphics driver (which should have been already installed; otherwise your display wouldn't be fully functional) contains the OpenCL driver.
-  <font color="red"> **Important!** The current (as of March 2015) Intel driver contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
-Please avoid using the sampler on Intel HD Graphics iGPUs until an updated Intel graphics driver is scheduled to release in June 2015.</font>
+  > **Important!** The current (as of March 2015) Intel driver contains a bug in calculating ``lgamma``, which is used in MPBNP's Chinese Restaurant Process sampler.
+Please avoid using the sampler on Intel HD Graphics iGPUs until an updated Intel graphics driver is scheduled to release in June 2015.

 * Latest 64-bit version of Python 2.7 (Download the x86-64 installer from [here](https://www.python.org/downloads/release/python-279/))